WorldQL/dreamlab-engine/docs/proposals/conflict-resolving-synced-values.md

 synced values need to track three things:

 - the value itself
-- generation ID (sequential counter)
+- clock (monotonic sequential counter)
 - source (connection ID OR undefined as a sentinel to mean 'the server')

 conflicting values must be resolved deterministically. whichever peer "wins" gets to dictate the value:

-- whoever has the highest generation wins
+- whoever has the highest clock wins
-- if the generations are the same, whoever has the 'lowest' connection ID wins (server always wins)
+- if the clocks are the same, whoever has the 'lowest' connection ID wins (server always wins)

 values contained in a 'synced value' are not internally mutable.